ibm-cloud-docs/loadbalancer-service/faqs.md

 ## Can my backend compute instances sit on a subnet different from the load balancer's subnet ?
 {: faq}

 Yes, the load balancer and the compute instances connected to the load balancer can be in different subnets, but **VLAN Spanning** needs to be enabled for the load balancer to communicate and forward requests to the compute instance.
-Refer to [VLAN Spanning Troubleshooting](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-load-balancer-vlan-spanning-troubleshooting) for more information.
+Refer to [VLAN Spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning) for more information.

 ## What are the default settings and allowed values for various health check parameters?
 {: faq}